sujitha013/Linux-system-programming/IPC Mechanisim Theory.md

 - ## Example:
 - mkfifo("/tmp/myfifo", 0666);
 - This creates a FIFO named myfifo in the /tmp directory with read/write permissions.
+ ## 13. What is the call used to create a FIFO Object?
+ - To create a FIFO (named pipe) object, we use the mkfifo() system call.
+ - It accepts two arguments:
+ - Name of the FIFO file object
+ - Permissions of the pipe
+ - ## Example:
+ - mkfifo("fifoobj", 0666);
+ - This creates a named pipe called fifoobj with read/write permissions for all users.
+  ##  14. What are the Blocking Calls used in Named Pipes?
+  - In named pipes (FIFOs), the blocking calls are:
+  - open() – Pauses the process until the FIFO is opened by the other process.
+  - read() – Pauses the process until data becomes available to read from the FIFO.
+  - These calls ensure proper synchronization between the communicating processes.
+ ## 15. Why read system calls acts as a blocking call?
+  - The read() system call acts as a blocking call because when a server process opens a FIFO in read mode, it must wait for data from the client process.
+    - The read() call pauses the execution of the server process until data is available to be read from the client.
+    -  This ensures proper synchronization between the client and server.
+ ## 16. Difference between the Named Pipes and Pipes?